Cr4O13/gci-docs/docs/configuration syntax.md

 ##### Keywords for Modal Subtype

-A `modal` button is a non-latching push button that behaves differerently depending on how much time the button is held pressed, The delay time for switching from mode 1 to mode 2 can be parameterized.
+A `modal` button is a non-latching push button that behaves differently depending on how much time the button is held pressed.
+The delay time for switching from mode 1 to mode 2 can be parameterized.
 Two actions can be specified, one for mode 1 and one for mode 2.
 The action is executed on release of the button.

 ~~~
 subtype-keyword :: "modal"